The Moving Average - High Pass Filter

 We now apply a moving average of period 101 (must be odd!) to effectively remove the component of period 100 wavelength.
 This is shown below via the white dashed line, a clean sinusoid of period 500, the only component left in the low passed signal.
 The plot is correctly centred with lags of 50 points each side using the equation (ma_period-1)/2.

 We now have the ingredients to perform our high pass filter extraction.
-We subtract the lagged low pass filter from the corresponding points in time of the original signal to reveal only what is left, namely components of wavelength equal to and higher than 100.
+We subtract the lagged low pass filter from the corresponding points in time of the original signal to reveal only what is left, namely components of wavelength equal to and less than 100.
 This is shown in green at the foot of the chart and approaches the correct amplitude of 0.5.

 With the unavoidable digital filter lag we are still left with gaps at nowtime (and the tail) that are problematic for any trading purposes when we switch to real signals.
 We can solve this to some extent by using the previously discussed technique of signal reflection: